emartindale7/GRAD521_DMPMartindale_2022/index.md

 # Access and data sharing

-Data will be made publicly available when the associated work is published.
-The code to process and transform the data will be published along with the associated work.
-The data will be made publicly available by submitting it to a repository.
-The most appropriate data format to use would be the ISA-Tab format for biological sciences.
-The data will licensed under CC BY so that anyone can use the data as long as they give credit to the researchers that collected the data.
+There are a few ways that data will be able to be accessed and will be shared.
+When the associated work is published, it will include some of the data in the supplemental information and will also give a link to a repository that holds the data.
+The publicly available data will be available in the ISA-Tab standard and will be licensed under CC BY so that anyone can use the data as long as they give credit to the researchers that collected the data.
+The code used in the published work to process and transform the data will then be published in a GitHub repository.

+A lab contact email will also be available to request access to data and code directly from the lab in case the previous methods are not available.
+The lab data and code will be retained based on the archiving and preservation section of this plan.

 # Archiving and preservation